-You will find lots of useful information in the following links about the virus, information about the current lockdown and important actions you can continue to take to help reduce the spread of COVID-19 as we visit more places and meet socially with more people.
+You will find lots of useful information in the following links about the virus, information about the current restrictions and important actions you can continue to take to help reduce the spread of COVID-19 as we visit more places and meet socially with more people.

 We can all continue to take the actions below:

 - Keeping your distance.
 This means keeping 2 metres between yourself and anyone you don't live with

 - Paying attention to any COVID safe instructions you're given by staff at the place you're visiting

 - Washing your hands often with soap and water and using hand sanitiser in shops etc.

 - Wearing a face covering, if you're able, on public transport, healthcare settings, shops & where you can't keep a safe 2 metres from others.
 Some people genuinely can't cover their face and that's okay too.
 You can find out about exemptions to wearing a face covering and download a card that explains to people why you are not wearing one by visiting our face covering page.

 - Being aware of symptoms and be prepared to self isolate and get a test.